sandeep-hegde/hacking-with-ios-swiftui/README.md

 Here's a quick tour of what I've been up to in the course:

-1. **WeSplit**: Developed a check-splitting app for those post-dinner calculations.
+- **WeSplit**: Developed a check-splitting app for those post-dinner calculations.
-2. **Guess the Flag**: Created a fun flag-guessing game using stacks, images, and alerts.
+- **Guess the Flag**: Build a game with stacks, images, and alerts.
-3. **Views and Modifiers**: Went in-depth into Swift's rendering system and how it shapes UI.
+- **Views and Modifiers**: Dive deep into Swift's rendering system.
-4. **BetterRest**: Integrated machine learning to craft an app that helps improve sleep.
+- **BetterRest**: Integrate machine learning to craft an app that helps improve sleep.
-5. **Word Scramble**: Built a game to rearrange letters, leveraging the power of Lists.
+- **Word Scramble**: Build a game to rearrange letters, leveraging the power of Lists.
-6. **Animation**: Added visual flair to UI with springs, bounces, and other animations.
+- **Animation**: Adding visual flair to UI with springs, bounces, and other animations.
-7. **iExpense**: Designed a second view for this app to track personal expenses.
+- **iExpense**: Build a second view for this app to track personal expenses.
-8. **Moonshot**: Educated users about space history using scroll views and Codable.
-9. **Navigation**: Directing users around your app, either programmatically or using explicit input
-10. **Cupcake Corner**: Developed an app to handle JSON data exchange over the internet.
-11. **Bookworm**: Utilized Core Data for an app that helps track your favorite books.
+- **Bookworm**: Utilized SwiftData for an app that helps track your favorite books.
-12. **Core Data**: Delved deeply into the synergy between SwiftUI and Core Data.
-13. **Instafilter**: Blended SwiftUI, UIKit, and Core Image in a single application.
-14. **Bucket List**: Embedded maps and network calls in this life goals-oriented app.
+- **SwiftData**: In-depth tour of how SwiftUI and SwiftData work together.
-15. **Accessibility**: Focused on making apps accessible to a broader audience.
+- **Accessibility**: Focused on making apps accessible to a broader audience.
-16. **Hot Prospects**: Crafted a conference app with tabs and context menus.
+- **Hot Prospects**: Crafted a conference app with tabs and context menus.
-17. **Flashzilla**: Used gestures and haptics to create an interactive learning app.
-18. **Layout and Geometry**: Explored the nuances of SwiftUI's layout system.
+- **Layout and Geometry**: Explored the nuances of SwiftUI's layout system.
-19. **SnowSeeker**: Built an app for ski resorts that works great on iPad.
-20. **Drawing**: Used shapes, paths, colors, and more to create custom art for your app
+- **Drawing**: Used shapes, paths, colors, and more to create custom art for your app
-21. **Core Data**: Take an in-depth tour of how SwiftUI and Core Data work together
+- **Core Data**: Take an in-depth tour of how SwiftUI and Core Data work together

 Each project here is a step in my journey to mastering SwiftUI, combining theory with practical, real-world applications.
 Feel free to explore and share in the learning experience!

-**Note**: Please note that the projects **Views and Modifiers**, **Animation**, **Layout and Geometry**, and **Drawing** are only about concepts so there wont be any screenshoots for it.
+**Note**:
+- The goal of undertaking this project is to gain a comprehensive understanding and practical experience in iOS development via SwiftUI by working on my personal project.
+Consequently, the list provided may not encompass every project discussed in the course.
+For any projects not mentioned here, please refer to the course link.
+Thank you!
+- "The projects titled 'Views and Modifiers,' 'Animation,' 'Layout and Geometry,' and 'Drawing' focus solely on conceptual learning; therefore, there will be no screenshots provided for these topics."

 ---